gitlabhq/gitlabhq/doc/user/project/cycle_analytics.md

 `production` environment, the Cycle Analytics dashboard won't present any data at all.

+## Example workflow

+Below is a simple fictional workflow of a single cycle that happens in a single day passing through all seven stages.
+Note that if a stage does not have a start/stop mark, it is not measured and hence not calculated in the median time.
+It is assumed that milestones are created and CI for testing and setting environments is configured.

+1. Issue is created at 09:00 (start of **Issue** stage).
+1. Issue is added to a milestone at 11:00 (stop of **Issue** stage / start of **Plan** stage).
+1. Start working on the issue, create a branch locally and make one commit at 12:00.
+1. Make a second commit to the branch which mentions the issue number at 12.30 (stop of **Plan** stage / start of **Code** stage).
+1. Push branch and create a merge request that contains the [issue closing pattern] in its description at 14:00 (stop of **Code** stage / start of **Test** and **Review** stages).
+1. The test suite starts running and takes 5min (stop of **Test** stage).
+1. Review merge request, ensure that everything is OK and merge the merge request at 19:00. (stop of **Review** stage / start of **Staging** stage).
+1. Now that the merge request is merged, a deployment to the `production` environment starts and finishes at 19:30 (stop of **Staging** stage).
+1. The cycle completes and the sum of it is shown in the **Production** stage.

+From the above example you can conclude the time it took each stage to complete as long as their total time:

+- **Issue**:  2h (11:00 - 09:00)
+- **Plan**:   1h (12:00 - 11:00)
+- **Code**:   2h (14:00 - 12:00)
+- **Test**:   5min
+- **Review**: 5h (19:00 - 14:00)
+- **Staging**:  30min (19:30 - 19:00)
+- **Production**: 10h 30min (19:30 - 09:00)

+A few notes:

+- You can see that the **Test** stage is not calculated to the overall time of the cycle since it is included in the **Review** process (every MR should be tested).

+---

+The example above was just one cycle of the seven stages.
+Add multiple cycles, calculate their median time and the result is what the dashboard of Cycle Analytics is showing.

 ## Permissions

 The current permissions on the Cycle Analytics dashboard are: